psevestre/openid-fapi/Financial_API_WD_CIBA.md

 any occurrence of them shall be interpreted as keywords and are not to be interpreted with their natural language meanings.

-#**Financial Services – Financial API: Client Initiated Backchannel Authentication Profile **
+# **Financial-grade API: Client Initiated Backchannel Authentication Profile **

 [TOC]

 ## 1. Scope

-This part of the document specifies the method of
+This document specifies the method for an application to:

-* applications to obtain the OAuth tokens via a backchannel authentication flow in an appropriately secure manner for financial data access;
+* obtain OAuth tokens via a backchannel authentication flow in an appropriately secure manner for financial data access and other similar situations where the risk is higher;
-* using the tokens to interact with the REST endpoints that provides financial data;
+* use tokens to interact with protected data via REST endpoints.

 ## 2. Normative references